Jerry Smith (tight end): Coming out

-Death
+Death and legacy

 Smith died of AIDS at age 43 on October 15, 1986, at Holy Cross Hospital in Silver Spring, Maryland.
 He was the first former professional athlete to die of the disease.
 Although he acknowledged that he had AIDS, he never publicly acknowledged he was gay.
-At a funeral attended by all of his former team mates and coaches - some of whom also acted as coffin bearers - Smith was buried at Gate of Heaven Cemetery in Silver Spring.
+At a funeral attended by all of his former teammates and coaches—some of whom also acted as coffin bearers—Smith was buried at Gate of Heaven Cemetery in Silver Spring.

-Head coach Vince Lombardi, who had a gay brother, demanded a homophobia free locker room but "not even the legendary Lombardi could insulate him from the crippling societal homophobia of the era."
+Head coach Vince Lombardi, who had a gay brother, demanded a homophobia-free locker room but "not even the legendary Lombardi could insulate him from the crippling societal homophobia of the era."
 Shortly before he died, Smith said: "Every important thing a man searches for in his life, I found in Coach Lombardi.
 He made us men."

 Smith's sexuality was confirmed after his death by former teammate pro NFL football player David Kopay, who had come out years earlier.
 Kopay referred to a sexual encounter with Smith, using an alias for him, in his autobiography.
 After the book's publication, Smith never spoke to Kopay again.
 The Redskins logo, along with Smith's uniform number 87, was part of the AIDS quilt.

 After a period of time post his death, some of Smith's teammates said they knew he was gay.
 Brig Owens, a safety for the Redskins at the time who also roomed with Smith, said Smith lived in fear, because if people knew he was gay, he would be done in football.
 He said Smith was afraid that people would take away something that he loved.
 Owens was one of the players on the team that knew for sure Smith was gay.
 Dave Kopay was briefly a teammate of Smith's.
-Kopay came out in 1972, after his playing career ended.
+Kopay came out in 1976, after his playing career ended.
 He also wrote an autobiography about having a relationship with a teammate.
 Even though Kopay used an alias, Smith knew Kopay was talking about him.
 After the autobiography came out, Smith never spoke to Kopay again.
 Of all of his teammates, Smith was closer to Owens than perhaps anyone else.
 Their bond was so tight, Owens' own daughters referred to Smith as 'Uncle Jerry'.
 Redskins center Len Hauss was another close friend to Smith as well.
 On one occasion, a player said a word Hauss did not like (most likely a gay slur) and Hauss confronted the player and said he'd better not hear that word in the locker room again - and it never was again.

 In 2014, the NFL network aired A Football Life: Jerry Smith.
-The hour long show was about Smith, his career, and his death from AIDS.
+The hour-long show was about Smith, his career, and his death from AIDS.
 Brig Owens was interviewed during commercial breaks.
 When asked if Smith belongs in the Hall of Fame, Owens replied that Smith would be in the hall already if he was not gay.